baomidou/mybatis-plus-doc/src/content/docs/en/plugins/optimistic-locker.md

   order: 3
 ---

-Optimistic locking is a concurrency control mechanism designed to ensure that a record has not been modified by other transactions when updating it.
-MyBatis-Plus provides the `OptimisticLockerInnerInterceptor` plugin, making it straightforward to implement optimistic locking in applications.
+Optimistic locking is a concurrency control mechanism used to ensure that when updating a record, it hasn't been modified by other transactions.
+MyBatis-Plus provides the `OptimisticLockerInnerInterceptor` plugin, making it simple to implement optimistic locking in your applications.

 ## How Optimistic Locking Works

 The implementation of optimistic locking typically involves the following steps:

-1. When reading a record, retrieve the current version number (`version`).
+1. When reading a record, retrieve the current version number.
 2. When updating the record, pass this version number along.
-3. During the update operation, set the condition `version = newVersion` where `version = oldVersion`.
+3. When performing the update operation, set the condition `version = newVersion` where `version = oldVersion`.
-4. If the version numbers do not match, the update fails.
+4. If the version numbers don't match, the update fails.

 ## Configuring the Optimistic Lock Plugin

-To use the optimistic lock plugin, two configuration steps are required:
+To use the optimistic lock plugin, you need to perform two configuration steps:

-### 1. Configuring the Plugin
+### 1. Configure the Plugin

-#### Spring XML Approach
+#### Spring XML Configuration

 ```xml
 <bean id="optimisticLockerInnerInterceptor" class="com.baomidou.mybatisplus.extension.plugins.inner.OptimisticLockerInnerInterceptor"/>